jjeanjacques10/chatgpt/README.md

 ## Configuration

-1. Set the property `chatgpt.api.key` in your `application.properties` file:
+1. Set the property `chatgpt.apikey` in your `application.properties` file:

 ``` properties
 chatgpt: